 Use the options in the fractal section of the scrollbar menu to choose between Detail level control and Iteration limit control.

 Controlling the Detail level which means that the maximum iteration number is equal to the minimum iteration number within the image plus the given number.
 This is the default setting, which causes the app to gradually unveil the fractal details as the user moves (or zooms) to the location with a higher iteration number.
-This can improve performance if the image contains a large area of the interior and at the same time a fragment of the exterior with a small number of iterations.
+This can improve performance if the image contains a large area of the interior and a fragment of the exterior with a small number of iterations.

 You can also control the Iteration limit directly.
-This setting may be better for the Interior painting as it ensures that the boundary between the exterior and the interior is stable.
+This setting may be better for the interior painting as it ensures that the boundary between the exterior and the interior is stable.
 The app automatically switches to the Iteration limit control when you change interior paint mode from Solid to any other.
 You may turn this off using the Settings / Image rendering Interior stabilization option.

 A higher iteration limit allows you to see more details at some spots but at the expense of a slower computation.
 On the other hand, there are places where you can create nice images, deliberately limiting the number of iterations.